Shida18719/vocabulary-log/README.md

   + Choose from menu display option
   + Enter word to look up meaning
   + Display word and meaning base on coincednce of "figure of speech" using PyDictionary
-  + Provide a system for spell checking and prividing probable correct word
+  + Provide a system for spell checking and providing probable correct word
   + Log searched word and meaning via google sheet API
   + Display list of search words pulled from the google spreadsheet
   + Display last two words and meaning logged by the user, pulled from the google spreadsheet